 I write the type of reviews I like to read.

 - No book summary (or just a bare minimum recap).

 - My opinion on whether the book was good or not, worked for me or not, and why?

 - Facts and information about the author, how they wrote the book etc.

 Over the years, the brief and to the point part may have (ahem) evolved, but I’m still anti-summary (if you want to know what the book is about, then read it for yourself).

 Recently, I have embraced the slow reading approach, as I try to become a more thoughtful, careful reader.

-This has led to more thoughtful, (read: longer), research based reviews.
+This has led to more detailed (read: longer), research based reviews.
 Most of my book responses are more like an extended annotation of my reading experience than a typical review though.